Sarah Kiptoo Cheriwoi: Professional career

 She also ran the California International Marathon in 2013 after the Houston Marathon canceled due to inclement weather.
 In the Sacramento race, she dueled with Paige Siemers, Jeannette Faber and Pasca Cheruiyot to finish second in 2:31:23, as Rebecca Wade finished first with a course record of 2:29:21.
 In 2016, she returned to the race in top form.
 She started in the lead pack and continued to pull ahead of some of the top runners in the nation by winning in 2:31:20, outpacing Stephanie Bruce and Lauren Jimison.

 She raced the Big Sur Half Marathon and won back-to-back victories in 2013 and 2014, clocking her personal best half marathon time (1:11:21) in the first win.

 In 2014, she was a top competitor at the USATF Half Marathon Championships.

 In 2016, Kiptoo was making headlines in her hometown.
 She took first in the Santa Fe Thunder Half Marathon, winning in 1:15:52 (she had finished second in 2013 and 2014).

 In 2017, Kiptoo arrived in Philadelphia with another New Mexican runner, Boniface Kongin.
 The two would lead men and women in the chilly, windy morning at the Philadelphia Marathon, with Kiptoo finishing in 2:38:13.
 She returned in 2018 to finish third as Serkalem Biset Abrha set a course record.

 In October 2019, Kiptoo and hundreds of other runners had great conditions at the start of the Duke City Marathon in Albuquerque, New Mexico.
 Wearing her purple Grandma's Marathon T-shirt, she won the race and set her sights on returning to the Philadelphia Marathon.

 Kiptoo was back in Kenya after the COVID-19 pandemic hit, but returned to Duluth for the 2021 Grandma's Marathon.
 She faded out though, and did not finish.
-In the summer of 2019, Kiptoo was back at Grandma's Marathon, but didn't have a good day and dropped out.